Corporate GovernanceCorporate Governance Guidelines

 Article 26

-The Company will establish the Risk Management Committee in order to appropriately manage risks (“Major Risks”) that could significantly impact business activities, and the committee, as an executive organ, consists of Executive Directors, Executive Officers with titles, and other members who are selected from general managers in charge of a department managing Major Risks and from presidents of subsidiaries.
+The Company shall establish the Risk Management Committee as an executive organ consisting of Executive Directors, Executive Officers with titles, and other members who are selected from General Managers in charge of a division managing Major Risks and from presidents of subsidiaries to pursue appropriate management of risks that may have a significant impact on business activities (Major Risks).

 2